hrydgard/ppsspp-site/docs/multiplayer/adhoc-servers.md

+---
+position: 3
+---

-# Ad-Hoc Servers
+# Ad-Hoc Server List

-In the future there will be a written guide here for how to use AdHoc multiplayer.
+For more information about Ad-Hoc play, see [How to play Ad-Hoc Multiplayer](/docs/multiplayer/how-to-play).

-Until then, here's a list of known working servers, now that coldbird lost the original domain:
+Here's a list of known working servers:

 [socom.cc](http://socom.cc)

+Some older servers that no longer work, listed here in order to appear in search results:

+* coldbird
+* myneighborsushicat (yes really).